kvarak/dnd/docs/_Classes/warlock.md

 Your patron is a elder evil force in the world that veers capriciously between its maternal and destructive instincts.
 Such creatures smother those they hold dear with doting attention and reject those set against her with ruthless cruelty, often times vacillating between these extremes seemingly without prompt.
 You have chosen a spiteful and suffocating patron, one whose nature you find yourself more and more mimicking.
 Beings of this sort include; Aradia, mother of witchcraft, Baba Yaga, the evil woman, and Hecate, queen of witches.

 ### Howls and Screeches
-Starting at 1st level, you can cast *speak with animals* at will, without expending a spell slot.
+You can cast *speak with animals* at will, without expending a spell slot.

 ### Toil and Trouble
+Add *Herbalism* and *Craft - Alchemy* to your class skills and gain 1 skill point to spend on each of them.

-Also from 1st level, you gain profienciecy with herbalism and alchemy, and can prepare an enchanted brew during a long rest.
+Additionally you can prepare an enchanted brew during a long rest.
 When you do select one of the following potions to create, which all smells delicious and sweet.

 **Everdream**.
 When consumed as a ***bonus action*** this tonic puts its drinker under a heavy lethargy as if you had cast the *spell* sleep with your highest level Pact Magic spell slot.